Ada-Developers-Academy/core-unit-1/intro-to-git/activity-git-history.md

 ### Part 1 Setup

 1. Begin a diagram of Git's areas.
 Each individual should draw in their own notes a...
-   - box labeled "Untracked Changes Area"
+   - box labeled "Untracked files"
-   - box labeled "Local Changes Area"
+   - box labeled "Changes not staged for commit"
-   - box labeled "Staging Area"
+   - box labeled "Changes to be committed"
    - box labeled "Git Log"
 1. Each individual should pick one of these commits, where each row is a different commit: